 A list of forms you may need when dealing with a legal issue or problem in Vermont.

-This section has information about family law in Vermont, including child custody, divorce, grandparents' rights, and relief from domestic abuse.
+This section has information about family law in Vermont, including child custody and visitation, child support, divorce, parentage, relief from domestic abuse and more.

-The Office of the Health Care Advocate (HCA) is a free resource for all Vermonters with problems regarding health care insurance or services.
+The Office of the Health Care Advocate (HCA) is a free resource for all Vermonters with problems regarding health care or health insurance in Vermont.
 We answer questions and help you solve problems with Vermont Health Connect and other health coverage.

 |Divorce in Vermont||

 This page has legal information about divorce in Vermont.
 It tells you the steps to take during a divorce.

 |Landlord / Tenant (Renter)||